 Baton Rouge mayor seeking new management for city parking

 BATON ROUGE - The mayor-president's office wants city-parish parking garages, underground parking and surface lots in the downtown area under new management.
-It's part a larger initiative to improve parking in a part of the city where it's often difficult to find an open spot.
+It's part of a larger initiative to improve parking in a part of the city where it's often difficult to find an open spot.

 The mayor-president will also soon request new management and enforcement of upgraded downtown parking meters.
 The new meters and upgraded garages will let customers use credit cards and mobile apps to pay.